oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 2. Native USB support
     -   This option will only be supported in the virt-viewer client

-3. Change multiple monitor support on RHEL and Fedora
+3. Limited multiple monitor support on RHEL and Fedora
-    -   Instead of supporting multiple monitor support by adding several display devices, it will be done using one device, with a number of available monitors
+    -   Multiple monitors will be supported by RHEL and Fedora with certain limitations

 4. WAN support - there are several protocol options that are useful when connecting using SPICE via WAN (compression options, display options, etc.)